Skip to content

 ):

-response: ConversationMessage = await Conversation.completion(
+stream = Conversation.completion(

 instructions="You are a helpful assistant.",

-input="Hi!
-What is the time now?",
+message="Hi!
+What time is it now?",

 )